Bendoc: Climate

-Bendoc has a cool oceanic climate (Cfb), with cool to mild summers that are frequently interrupted by cold fronts, and frequent snowfalls in winter and spring (and more rarely, summer snowfalls).
+Delegate has a cool oceanic climate (Cfb), with cool to mild summers that are frequently interrupted by cold fronts, and frequent snowfalls in winter and spring (and more rarely, summer snowfalls).
 On average there are 14.7 snowy days per annum.
-Being on the southern face of the dividing range, the region is shielded from the westerly storm track (in which case it would experience foehn winds), however its position well-south of the Monaro Rainshadow exposes it to southerly and south-southwesterly systems.
-The latter is apparent in its high winter–spring precipitation and low maximum temperatures compared to Cooma or Bombala farther north in the rainshadow proper.
+Being on the southern face of the dividing range, the region is shielded from the westerly storm track (in which case it would experience foehn winds), however its position well-south of the Monaro rain shadow exposes it to southerly and south-westerly systems.
+The latter is apparent in its high winter–spring precipitation and low maximum temperatures compared to Cooma or Bombala further north in the rain shadow proper.

 The annual mean minimum temperature of 2.8 C, is extraordinarily low for its elevation.
 This is almost equal to that of Thredbo Village nearly 600 metres higher, showing the steep latitudinal gradient between the 36th and 37th parallels south.